LukeRoss00/gta5-real-mod/README.md

 Settings> Advanced Graphics> Frame Scaling Mode            : must be either 5/2 (x2.500) or 2/1 (x2.000)
 ```

 The mod also assumes that you are running the game with a square resolution (which can normally be set only in windowed mode).
 The high-end template file uses 1080x1080, and the low-end one starts from 600x600.
-Note that this is *not* the resolution which will be sent to your headset: the mod leverages the internal workings of GTA's RAGE engine to render the in-game world at a much higher resolution, as specified by the `Frame Scaling Mode` value.
+Note that this is *not* the resolution which will be sent to your headset: the mod leverages the internal workings of GTA's RAGE engine to render the in-game world at a much higher resolution, as specified by the `Frame Scaling Mode` value. **Edit:** *see the new [Resolution tweaking](#even-more-advanced-resolution-tweaking) section below for more in-depth information.*

 Running the game in a square window is very important, because due to the way VR systems manage the two eye buffers, letting the game choose a 4:3 (or even worse its preferred 16:9) aspect ratio would result in *lots* of wasted pixels, i.e., pixels which would be rendered by the game engine but could never be seen in the headset, causing a big performance loss.
 You definitely don't want to do that!